ncform/ncform/STD-COMP.md

       minSize: 0 // Minimum file size in KB, 0 means no limit },
-    uploadText: 'Click to upload', //  Upload button name }
+    uploadText: 'Click to upload', //  Upload button name
+    headers: {}, // Set the request headers for the upload }
 }
 ```